arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

 ### Mark
 In Emacs there exist several *ring* variables.
-They are circular buffers for storing a sequence of elements, and they are used for various purposes: the `kill-ring` supports the idea of a multi-clipboard; `kmacro-ring` stores the history of the keyboard macros, `eshell-history-ring` remembers the executed shell commands, etc.
+They are circular buffers for storing a sequence of elements, and they are used for various purposes.
+For example:

+* `kill-ring` supports the idea of a multi-clipboard.
+* `kmacro-ring` stores the history of the keyboard macros.
+* `eshell-history-ring` remembers the executed shell commands.

 One could think that Emacs also dedicates a ring to store a history of the point positions.
 After all, after a movement, it is possible to